 NREL's utility scale wind system research addresses performance and reliability issues and reduces system costs through innovative technology development with industry partners.

 System Performance Improvement

-In 2009, NREL's NWTC installed a GE 1.5-MW wind turbine that will be used as a tool for long-term testing and R&D. It will be instrumented to collect detailed data that will help researchers address a variety of issues, including premature turbine component failure.
+In 2009, NREL worked with the U.S. Department of Energy to install a GE 1.5-megawatt (MW) wind turbine at the National Wind Technology Center (NWTC) that will be used as a tool for long-term testing and R&D. It will be instrumented to collect detailed data that will help researchers address a variety of issues, including premature turbine component failure.

 NREL works with AWEA's Development Board and wind industry experts to develop national guidelines.
 These guidelines will capitalize on existing IEC Standards to avoid creating new standards and will help facilitate compliance verification activities by local inspectors and project developers attempting to permit wind turbines.